 Since professional drivers spend a lot of time sitting, it is important to get up and move around.
 Get started and then continue the momentum.

-Which one would you like to be most like?
+Who would you most like to be like?

 If you chose the guy doing the sit-ups or crunches, does that mean that the guy sitting down doesn't have a chance?

 You might be interested to know that the guy on the left -- pictured sitting down -- was actually trying to get himself into better shape, as the photo below shows.